defacid/CodeLaunch/Step 1/README.md

 </html>
 ```

-An example of something that goes in the '<head>' would be a title that allows you to set the text that displays at the top of a tab or window.
-Inside the body, you will place the content you want to display - as a general rule, it's good to block off content into sections like '<div>' or '<span>' to keep your content organized, but the browser will still read your content with or without organizational sections.
+An example of something that goes in the `<head>` would be a title that allows you to set the text that displays at the top of a tab or window.
+Inside the body, you will place the content you want to display - as a general rule, it's good to block off content into sections like `<div>` or `<span>` to keep your content organized, but the browser will still read your content with or without organizational sections.

 ```html
 <!DOCTYPE html>